-An LED with power rating greater than or equal to 1 Watt is called a High Power LED.
-This is because, normal LEDs have a power dissipation of few mill watts.
-High – Power LEDs are very bright and are often used in Flashlights, Automobile Headlamps, Spotlights, etc. Since the power dissipation of High – power LEDs is high, proper cooling and usage of heat sinks is required.
-Also, the input power requirement for these LEDs will be usually very high.
+An LED with a power rating greater than or equal to 1 Watt is called a High Power LED.
+This is because normal LEDs have a power dissipation of a few mill watts.
+High–Power LEDs are very bright and are often used in Flashlights, Automobile Headlamps, Spotlights, etc. Since the power dissipation of High – power LEDs is high, proper cooling and usage of heat sinks are required.
+Also, the input power required for these LEDs will be usually very high.

 Applications of Light Emitting Diodes

-- LED is used as a bulb in the homes and industries
+- LED is used as a bulb in homes and industries

-- The light emitting diodes are used in the motorcycles and cars
+- The light-emitting diodes are used in motorcycles and cars

-- These are used in the mobile phones to display the message
+- These are used in mobile phones to display the message

 - At the traffic light signals led’s are used